AsoStrife/Computer-Vision-Project/README.md

 ## 4.2 Real time project

-Several tests have been done in order to test the performance of Local Binary Pattern approach.
+Several tests have been done in order to test the performance of Local Binary Pattern approach with Linear SVM classifier in a real time scenario.

 In particular, have been tested this situations: